LibreTexts/jupyterhub-templates/faqrenderer/faq.md

   ![Notebook environment](notebook.png)

 5. Now your conda environment is created!
-You may access it in the terminal by `conda activate 'your_env_name'` or as a notebook from the launcher at any time.
+You may access it in the terminal by `conda activate 'your_env_name'` or as a notebook from the launcher.

 Note that if you want to use your environment with a Jupyter notebook, you must install a [Jupyter kernel](#what-is-a-jupyter-kernel) along with your packages.
-Here's a list of common languages and their kernels:
+Here's a list of common languages and their kernels which are supported through conda:

 | Language | Jupyter kernel |
 | - | - |